At the Middle School, we do the FLL Challenge. Learn more at this link.

 What is the FIRST LEGO League?

-2024 – FIRST LEGO League (FLL) Challenge Division Program
+FIRST LEGO League (FLL) Challenge Division Program

-Joining the FIRST LEGO League requires a large commitment in time and energy, and each member is expected to contribute to all facets of the season.
+Joining the FIRST LEGO League requires a significant commitment in time and energy, and each member is expected to contribute to all facets of the season.
 This includes the Robot Game, Project, and building and displaying the FLL Core Values.

 FLL Challenge Teams Overview and Philosophy

-Durham Academy staff Karl Schaefer, Donovan Polk, and Michelle Preslik will assist Mr. Schaefer this year in supporting and guiding teams.
+Durham Academy staff members Karl Schaefer, Donovan Polk, and Michelle Preslik will assist Mr. Schaefer this year in supporting and guiding teams.
 We expect a few Youth Adult Mentors (YAMs) from the Upper School to join us again as part of their outreach work on the FRC team, DARC SIDE.

 Participation Costs: